plyr4/go-elm-sse/README.md

 - Events are sent from the server to the client, meaning less polling.
 One streaming connection per open log, per tab.
 - No more refreshing for logs.
 Allows for real-time server update rendering.
 Improved UX.

-### Cons
+#### Cons

+- Added complexity.
+API polling and websockets are far more straight forward and require less code to maintain client-server communication.
-- There exists no native SSE library in `elm/http`, requiring more overhead in Elm through [ports](https://guide.elm-lang.org/interop/ports.html).
+- An Elm native SSE library, nor are there helpers in `elm/http`, requiring more overhead through [ports](https://guide.elm-lang.org/interop/ports.html).
-- Requires an extension of the server to accept and maintain incoming stream connections.
+- Requires added functionality to the server to accept incoming and maintain active stream connections.
-- Open connection maintenance with the load balancer could be complicated.
+- Maintaining open connections and making it thread safe for the load balancer.
+- `EventSource` appears to be tied directly to `GET` so it relies heavily on the URL and headers to provide UI connection data.

+#### Vela-specific concerns

+- Should SSE be integrated into the worker? ie JUST logs
+- Should SSE apply to all resource events? ie SSE on every resource endpoint
+- How can we integrate SSE behind the scenes with better HTTP manipulation?

+#### Conclusion

+If you can deal with the code overhead and complexity added to the infrastructure, then

+SSE > websockets > API polling

 ### Resources